graphql/composite-schemas-wg/rfcs/SubschemaComposability.md

 ## Input Object Types

-1. Overlapping input object types can be composed, as long as:
+1. Overlapping input object types cannot be composed if any overlapping input fields cannot be composed, see below.
-   - the overlapping input fields can be composed, and
+2. If some of the input object types define fields not defined by the other overlapping types, the types cannot be composed.
-   - none of the overlapping types define fields not defined by any of the other overlapping types.
-If some of the types define fields not defined by the other types, the fields of these input objects will no longer affect the execution of portions of the subschema, in ways that may be unpredictable for users of the composite schema.
+   - If some of the types define fields not defined by the other types, the fields of these input objects will no longer affect the execution of portions of the subschema, in ways that may be unpredictable for users of the composite schema.

 ## Input Object Fields